hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

     populated with the values you have in the ``*-default.json`` files in your ``presto-yarn-package-*.zip``.

-13. The app name should be of lower case, eg: presto1, and also set all the configuration here as per your cluster requirement.
-See `here <#presto-app-package-configuration>`__ for explanation on each configuration variable.
+13. The app name should be of lower case, eg: presto1.

+14. You can set the configuration property fields as per your cluster requirement.
+For example, if you want to set a connector for Presto, you can update the ``global.catalog`` property.
+See `section <#presto-app-package-configuration>`__ for explanation on each configuration property.

-14. Prepare HDFS for Slider.
+15. Prepare HDFS for Slider.
 The user directory you create here should be for the same user you set in ``global.app_user`` field.
 If the ``app_user`` is going to be ``yarn`` then do: